bebenlebricolo/events-manager/trunk/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.4.3 =
+* changed EM_Booking::set_status() parameters so $email_args is 4th overloaded function to prevent compile errors in Pro 3.2.2 or earlier with PHP 8
+* fixed cancelled events not triggering booking cancellations

 = 6.4.2 =
 * fixed google maps JS errors with embedded Google maps
 * fixed booking form issues and added fallbacks for settings and template overrides where booking intents are not present on initial booking form load